xremap/nix-flake/docs/HOWTO.md

 Failed to connect to X11: X11 setup failed: 'Authorization required, but no authorization protocol specified
 ```

 You would need to run `xhost +SI:localuser:root`.
-One approach to do this is described in the example config "Systemwide example with X feature for application-specific remaps".
+One approach to do this is described in [this example config](#systemwide-example-with-x-feature-for-application-specific-remaps).

 ## Xremap service is not started automatically